Is Mother Seton School only for Catholics?

 How is technology integrated into learning?

 - Our mobile laptop lab provides laptops and Chromebooks for a 1:1 technology experience, and all classrooms are equipped with interactive whiteboards and projectors.
 In our computer lab, our technology teacher introduces students to software applications and safe and effective internet use.
+We employ the Zoom Platform for Education to conduct synchronous and asynchronous virtual learning as needed.

 How does MSS provide for the health and safety of my child?